 It was, in its day, no small feat-nor was it chump change.

 However, after its completion, I thought long and hard about my first ever completed writing project.
-I had began it after a fateful 4 AM AOL Instant Messenger conversation with a friend who I affectionately nickname Trick's "Baby Momma," Kirsten Wohlford, in the summer between middle and high school.
+I had began it after a fateful 4 AM AOL Instant Messenger conversation with a friend in the summer between middle and high school.
 My writing ability evolved throughout my high school experience, and having serious plot holes that needed addressed, I decided to throw myself into the project then dubbed "Trick!Revised."
 From the ranks of Trick's growing fan base, I chose roughly ten revisers who would assist me in this task; although their efforts have not always been consistent, I would have not been able to accomplish what I have without their contributions; for this, I am eternally grateful.